johnidm/PythonToScala/pt-br/functions.md

               make_arr("orange", drink="coffee", "banana")
 ```

-Scala supports variable arguments in a similar way to Python's *args, but with a little less flexibility- Scala just knows that its being given a sequence of arguments that it can operate on.

 Scala suporta argumentos variavéis de maneira similar ao *args do Python, mas um pouco menos flexivél - Scala apenas sabe que isso é uma sequencia de arqumentos que podem ser interados.

 ##### Python: